vncprado/vncprado.github.io/_posts/2015-12-13-ubuntu-on-chuwi-vi-10.markdown

 | Gyro Sensor   | Bosch BMG 160                   |
 | Accel/Compass | Bosch BMC 150                   |
 | Touchscreen   | Silead touch                    |

+---

+UPDATE (19/12/15):

+Intel video acceleration on Ubuntu 15.10 USB drive works out of the box.
+To test it:

+    $ /usr/lib/nux/unity_support_test -p

+In Ubuntu 16.04 (which is in testing now but will be LTS) video acceleration do not work all times.

+---

 To boot I made an Ubuntu 14.04 (I tested 15.10 and it boot too) USB drive with [Rufus](https://rufus.akeo.ie/) on Windows.
 The boot need to be made with GPT but I didn't have time to have an working USB drive created on Ubuntu yet.
 After created, I put [bootia32.efi](https://github.com/jfwells/linux-asus-t100ta/blob/master/boot/bootia32.efi) file at `/EFI/boot/` Ubuntu USB drive directory.